 3. UV unwraps your model to prepare it for texturing.
 This step is 2D painting or texturing by optimizing the geography of the model’s surface.

-4. Add colors, patterns, and other details using a texture painting program to bring your model to life.
+4. Use a texture painting program to add colors, patterns, and other details to bring your model to life.

 6. Use lighting and shading techniques to enhance your model’s appearance for a more realistic look and feel.